Welcome back my fellow authors!

 You aren't alone.
 Ask any author, established or not, myself included, and they'll tell you they've had the same problem.
 But you're going to have an easier time than everyone else because you're going to follow these five easy steps below, and flesh out your idea into an easy, manageable novel so you can finally start writing.
 Let’s get started:

-- Outline Your Plot and Conflict: Later this week, I'm going to post an article about the most common outline, or plot structure, authors use.
+· Outline Your Plot and Conflict: Later this week, I'm going to post an article about the most common outline, or plot structure, authors use.
 Be on the lookout for that article.
 For now, hash out your novel's conflict.
-You won't need to know absolutely everything, but know at least your novel's beginning, middle, and end.
+You won't need to know absolutely everything at this point, but know at least your novel's beginning, middle, and end.
 Without conflict, your novel has nothing to stand on so pay special attention to this step.
 Write down the following story elements: